How to Trek to Upper Dolpo?

 What to pack for Upper Dolpo Trek?

-Since the region is remote and the weather can change quickly, you really need to be careful while packing for the Upper Dolpo Trek.
+Since the region is remote and the weather can change quickly, you really need to be careful while packing for the Upper Dolpo Trekking in Nepal.
 The journey is long and takes you far from basic facilities, so carrying the right essentials becomes very important.
 At the same time, you don’t want to overpack and make your trek harder.
 The goal is to pack smart, bringing only what you truly need to stay safe, comfortable, and prepared throughout the journey.

 Start with good quality clothing layers, Morning and nights can be very cold, while daytime can feels warm when you’re walking.
 A mix of thermal wear, a fleece or down jacket, waterproof outer layers and comfortable trekking pants will keep you ready for all conditions.
 Don’t forget a warm hat, gloves, and extra socks, they make a big difference at higher altitudes.